felippenardi/ATinyPieceOfVim/issue-25/advanced-math.md

 {% endif %}

 Hope you are doing great today.
 I've got a new Vim tip for you.
-I can't promise it will be extremely useful, but it will definitely impress your friends. :)
+I wont promise it will be extremely useful, but it will definitely impress your friends. :)

-A few emails ago I showed a Vim built-in command to increase and decrease numbers.
-Today I want to show you something more advanced.
-We are going use
-Vim to calculate math expressions.
+Vim has a built-in command to increase and decrease numbers.
+But today I want to show you something more advanced.
+We are going use Vim to calculate math expressions.

 Next time you think of reaching your phone calculator, keep your hands on the keyboard and do